Maycas/100-days-Python-2022/Day 04 - Randomization and Python lists/4.4 - Project - Rock Paper Scissors/README.md

-# ROCK, PAPER, SCISSORS
+# PROJECT 4 - ROCK, PAPER, SCISSORS

 ## Instructions

 Make a rock, paper, scissors game.

-Inside the `main.py` file, you'll find the ASCII art for the hand signals already saved to a corresponding variable: `rock`, `paper`, and `scissors`.
+Inside the `main.py` file, you'll find the ASCII art for the hand signals already saved to a corresponding
+variable: `rock`, `paper`, and `scissors`.
 This will make it easy to print them out to the console.

 Start the game by asking the player: